V3-Alliance/R_data_analytics_bigmemory_tutorial/README.md

 * tutorial_bigmemory_5.R
 * tutorial_bigmemory_6.R

-The data the R scripts consume comes from:[http://stat-computing.org/dataexpo/2009/the-data.html]
+The data the R scripts consume comes from: http://stat-computing.org/dataexpo/2009/the-data.html

-Preprocessing of the raw csv files is perforemd by 2 c/c++ command-line applications that need to be compiled.
+Preprocessing of the raw csv files is performed by 2 c/c++ command-line applications that need to be compiled.
 These are:

 1. clean_to_ascii.c
 2. map_fields.cpp